ydjdgm/ydjdgm-discord-bot/README.md

 ### 🤖 Chatbot (`/chat`) Usage Examples

 You can control all of the bot's features by typing what you want naturally after the `/chat` command.

+The chatbot will answer in Korean by default and will answer questions in other languages when asked in those languages.

 | User Request (Try saying this) | Bot's Action or Response |
 | :--- | :--- |